francelwebdev/francelwebdev/README.md

 I'm a self-taught full-stack web developer passionate about web app and mobile app development.

-During my career I have done a lot of backend primaly with Ruby and Ruby on Rails (since version 5.0) and i have also experienced JavaScrypt/NodeJS/ExpressJS, Elixir/Phoenix, Python/Django and PHP/Laravel.
+During my career I have done a lot of backend primaly with Ruby and Ruby on Rails (since version 5.0) and I have also experienced JavaScrypt/NodeJS/ExpressJS, Elixir/Phoenix, Python/Django and PHP/Laravel.
 I love working with Ruby, JavaScript and Elixir because these three languages just make me productive.

 ## Programming Languages and Tools I use.